Engineering

 The Attack Your LLM App Is Definitely Vulnerable To

-Prompt injection is the #1 OWASP threat to LLM applications — and most teams are not taking it seriously.
-Here is what the attack looks like, why it is so hard to stop, and how to actually harden your system.
+Prompt injection is the #1 OWASP threat to LLM applications and most teams aren't taking it seriously.
+What the attack looks like, why it's hard to stop, and how to harden your system.

 EngineeringRead more →